cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/tutorial/03-sidebandsubtraction.md

 ## Preparing and running the code for simulation

+!!!
+Tip "Challenge"
+    Try to run the same code on the `JPsiToMuMu_mergeMCNtuple.root` file we downloaded.

     ???
-Example "Challenge"
+Example "Tip"
-    Try to run the same code on the `Upsilon1SToMuMu_MC_full.root` file we downloaded.

-    !!!
-Tip

-        You will need the redo the steps above, setting:
+        You will need the redo the steps above, but setting:

         ```cpp
-        int useFile = 4;
+        int useFile = 2;
         ```

         in `main/config/settings.cpp` file.